Caustic crossings in giant arcs with extended dark matter objects: EDO light curves

 \section{EDO light curves}

-In this section we study the circumstances under which the microlensing light curves due to EDO lenses deviate from those produced by point-like lenses.
-Using the analytic model in the previous section, we calculate the magnification as a function of time from a given source trajectory ($u_{1}(t)$,$u_{2}(t)$) by solving equations~\ref{eq:lensingeqns} for the image positions $(\tau_{1}(t),\tau_{2}(t))$ and plugging the results into~\ref{eq:EDOinversemag2}.
+In this section we study the circumstances under which the microlensing light curves due to EDO lenses deviate from those produced by point-like lenses. \vtwo{We consider the specific case of a boson star~\cite{JETZER1992163,Dabrowski:1998ac}: a gravitationally bound object comprised of elementary or composite scalar fields, with kinetic pressure preventing gravitational collapse.
+We derive a lens-plane-projected mass profile $m(\tau)$ as in~\cite{Croon:2020wpr}, by numerically solving the Schr\"odinger-Poisson equations that describe their hydrostatic equilibrium in the non-relativistic limit and under the assumption of negligible self-coupling.} Using the analytic model in the previous section, we calculate the magnification as a function of time from a given source trajectory ($u_{1}(t)$,$u_{2}(t)$) by solving equations~\ref{eq:lensingeqns} for the image positions $(\tau_{1}(t),\tau_{2}(t))$ and plugging the results into~\ref{eq:EDOinversemag2}.
 Summing over all images gives us the light curve.
 The caustic curve is found by equating \eqref{eq:EDOinversemag2} with zero.

 For a point-like microlens, the number of images depends on whether the source lies inside or outside the caustic diamond.
 Outside the diamond the lens produces two images, while inside it produces four.
 As the source approaches the caustic from the outside, no additional images are created and the total magnification remains smooth and finite.
 In contrast, when approaching the caustic from the inside, the extra pair of images moves toward the critical curve; their Jacobian determinants vanish and (in the point-source approximation) their magnifications diverge as $\mu \propto d^{-1/2}$, where $d$ is the perpendicular distance to the caustic.
 Thus the divergence of the magnification is intrinsically one-sided, reflecting that fold caustics correspond to the birth or annihilation of an image pair rather than a symmetric enhancement on both sides.
 This behaviour is demonstrated for a randomly chosen trajectory, and assuming the same tangential and radial macro magnifications found for MACS J1149 LS1 in~\cite{Oguri:2017ock}, $\mu_{\rm{t}} \sim 100$ and $\mu_{\rm{r}}\sim3$, in Fig.~\ref{fig:tau_m_2_22_plots}.
 The caustic curve is presented in the source plane with origin aligned with the lens centre, and the source trajectory is indicated.
 This is shown alongside the corresponding light curve, with time given in units of the Einstein crossing time $t_{\rm E} = D_{\rm L}\,\theta_{\rm E}/{v_\perp}$.
 Here we define $t_{0}$ as the time at which the source crosses the vertical axis $u_{2}$.